-Indoor exercise bikes or cycle bikes are an awesome investment in your health!
+Indoor exercise bikes or stationary bike" are an awesome investment in your health!
 They make it easy and convenient to exercise when poor weather makes outdoor exercise difficult and are a great form of low impact cardiovascular activity.
 While exercise bikes have many perks, many new owners don’t realize regular maintenance is essential to keep a bike in tip-top shape through regular use.
 Keep reading to learn some of our top tips for daily, weekly, and monthly maintenance to keep your indoor exercise bike happy and healthy.

 We do recommend daily maintenance of your bike (or days when your bike is in use), while this may seem frequent once you’re in a regular routine this will take no longer than 5 minutes to complete after your ride.
 Think of it as a time to connect with your bike - keeping it healthy for the long haul!

 The first thing you should do when you hop off your bike is to give it a nice wipe down.
 Sweat can be very corrosive and can cause long-term trouble if you find any parts on your bike ever need replacement down the road.
 Wipe down the seat, frame, and handlebars, giving extra attention to the seat post, handlebar post, and chain guard.

 If using a solution to clean your bike, an antibacterial solution works best as the bike does have a coat of paint so it's not touching the metal itself.
 If doing daily, dry or damp cloth will do the trick!

 Hop on the bike and engage the drive train, paying attention to any vibrations felt through the pedals.
 If you do feel any vibrations, you may need to tighten the pedals, bottom bracket, or adjust the drivetrain tension.
 This is an important step that can help minimize further damages to your bike if parts do become loose.

 3. Torque the Pedals